JetBrains/kotlin-web-site/docs/topics/js/js-samples.md

 [//]: # (title: Samples)

-This is a curated list of Kotlin/JS (KJS) samples.
+This is a curated list of Kotlin/JS samples.

 Do you have a great idea for a sample, or one you would like to add to the list?
-Feel free to [reach out to us](https://kotlinlang.slack.com/archives/C0B8L3U69) and tell us about it!
+Feel free to [reach out to us](https://kotlinlang.slack.com/archives/C0B8L3U69) in Kotlin Slack ([get an invite](https://surveys.jetbrains.com/s3/kotlin-slack-sign-up)) and tell us about it!

 <table>
     <tr>